 The language of instruction at St. Peter‘s College and the University of Saskatchewan is English.
 All applicants whose first language is not English must present evidence of English proficiency.
-Please see The University of Saskatchewan's Admission pages for more details.
+Please see the U of S Requirements and Deadlines for more details.

 Applicants require one (1) of the following: